The Passover Service in the Church of God

 Offerings then can be taken up, as God commands, "Three times in a year shall all thy males appear before the LORD thy God in the place which he shall choose; in the feast of unleavened bread, and in the feast of weeks, and in the feast of tabernacles: and they shall not appear before the LORD empty:

 "Every man shall give as he is able, according to the blessing of the LORD thy God which he hath given thee."
 (Deuteronomy 16:16-17).

-After the cleansing of the foot-washing service, the family or families gather around the table to partake in the Passover Meal.
+After the Offerings, the family or families gather around the table to partake in the Passover Meal.
 The table can be set with both the unleavened bread and wine, so that the two meals can follow in smooth succession.

 * Reflections on the Emblems.